sdrasco/drawdowngame/README.md

 **Drawdown** is a deliberately lean simulation of stock market decision-making, a modern tribute to [*Millionaire: The Stock Market Simulation*, created by Jim Zuber and published by Blue Chip Software in 1982](https://en.wikipedia.org/wiki/Millionaire:_The_Stock_Market_Simulation).

 Play drawdown online at [drawdowngame.com](https://drawdowngame.com).
-Hopefully it will make you feel smart, rich, and wrong —  all at once.
+Hopefully it will make you feel smart, rich, and wrong, all at once.

 ## Gameplay Overview